5.0

 Travel time trekking: 1.5 hour

-After a 2AM wake-up call and breakfast, we will prepare backpacks and equipment and start the climb to Mount Kazbek with headlamps.
-When we reach 3,900 m, we will rope-up together and start walking the slightly inclined glacier.
+We wake up at 02:00 on this morning.
+After breakfast, we gather and prepare backpacks and equipment.
+At this point, we start the climb to Mount Kazbek with headlamps.
+When we reach 3,900 m, we rope together and start walking the slightly inclined glacier.
 After reaching the plateau at 4400m, we will witness the breathtaking sunrise and be able to view the meadows in the Russian territory.
 Here we can relax and take a moment to soak in the glacier environment around us.
+Now we start to gradually incline on a slope (20 degrees) which is leading us to the saddle of Mount Kazbek’s two summits.
+The most technical part is the last 100 vertical meters from the saddle to the summit.
+Here we will climb snow and icy slopes (up to 45 degrees).
+Reaching the summit will be a memorable experience for everyone after a 7 hour ascent all together.
+After some time, we will start the descent back to base camp, taking around 5 hours total.
+Now we can decompress, relax, enjoy dinner and rest.

 Base Camp Hut altitude: 3653m